a-einstein/PortableShop/README.md

 * Added storage and retrieval of the overview filter between sessions.
 * Added ability to switch between the two service types and store this in settings.
 * Added usage of Web API service as alternative to WCF.
+* Makes use of own certified domain for webservice.
 * The APK installation file can be downloaded from Azure again, as described below.
 * Migrated to .Net Standard.

 #### Known issues
-* The application may crash at startup if the data service is not available.
+* The application may crash at startup if the data service is not available, particularly in the error details message.
 * Restoring the text filter does work, but does not visibly show in the entry field.
+* The application icon is not correctly displayed on screen.

 #### Purpose
 * Explore various techniques based on C#, XAML and Xamarin Forms.
 * Manage the code and releases by Git and GitHub.
-* Explore continuous integration by using combinations of Git, GitHub, TeamCity and Azure DevOps.
+* Explore continuous integration by using combinations of Git, GitHub, Azure DevOps and TeamCity.
 * Explore Scrum process management by integration with Jira and Azure DevOps.

 #### Prerequisites